-Advantage Africa’s annual report and accounts provide a review of the charity’s finances, governance and activities for the period 1st August 2016 to 31st July 2017.
+Advantage Africa’s Annual Report and Accounts provide a review of the charity’s finances, governance and activities for the period 1st August 2018 to 31st July 2019.
 During this period, we worked to improve the lives of people living in poverty and facing discrimination because of disability, including albinism, and HIV in Kenya and Uganda.
 Our priority was to assist such vulnerable children and adults to help themselves and build a better future for their families.
 To this end, we supported eight partner organisations to improve their impact, skills and reach and undertake more than 20 different projects in their communities.

 Specific initiatives included projects to enable children with learning difficulties to gain an education, disabled people to acess appliances and rehabilitation and people with albinism to protect themselves from life-threatening skin cancer.
 Our work among people affected by HIV included orphans’ nutrition, HIV testing, counselling, home-based care and income generation.